moolleer/travel-memory-game/README.md

 ![Game end](/docs/README-images/game-end-message.png)

 Feedback
 - The user can leave some feedback by writing their name, email and a textmessage.
-All input fields must be filled out and a email for the form to be submited.
+All input fields must be filled out and an email provided for the form to be submited.

 ![Feedback](/docs/README-images/feedbackform.png)